 Our market usually doesn’t have many available.
 Right now there are 9 bank-owned properties and 13 active short sales.
 Again, this is a CLEARANCE sale and everything that applies to the auction listings applies to the bank owned and short sale listings.
 The good news is that you have a greater chance of getting your earnest money back if you decide to back out at the right time.
 Consult your real estate agent to make sure your earnest money is protected.

-When you are making an offer on a bank owned property, expect that things are a bit different: disclosures are not “disclosing,” but simply saying “we don’t know anything.”
+When you are making an offer on a bank owned property, expect that things are a bit different: disclosures are generally not “disclosing,” but simply saying “we don’t know anything.”
 You have to hurry up to meet all deadlines to retain your rights, and after that, the bank cares very little about deadlines.
 It’s quite the take it or leave it situation right after the hurry up and wait.

 A short sale is when a home is worth less than the money owed – which happens very rarely and will become much more common once home prices do not rise so insanely.
 I am happy to see that we don’t have them.
 CO real estate short sales are pretty easy, but they can take a loooooooong, looooooong time to close.
 Just don’t be in a hurry when you offer on one.

 Average home price distribution in May 2020 in El Paso County.

 - $201K – $300k: 276

 - $301K – $400K: 421